Achievable logoAchievable logo

 When an options contract is traded or expires, the reported gain or loss is almost always short-term.
 Standard contracts maintain a maximum expiration of 9 months.
 A security held for a year or less is considered short-term and is subject to higher tax rates.

-While this is true for long LEAPS contracts, it does not apply to short LEAPS.
+This long-term treatment applies to long LEAPS contracts, but it does not apply to short LEAPS.
 The IRS does not consider any short security (including short stock) eligible for a long-term holding period.
-Even if an investor goes short LEAPS for three years, a short-term gain or loss is realized when the contract is closed out or expires.
-The belief is short securities are never truly “held,” which always leads to a short-term holding period.
+Even if an investor is short a LEAPS contract for three years, a short-term gain or loss is realized when the contract is closed out or expires.
+The idea is that short securities are not treated as being “held,” so they never qualify for long-term status.

 Key points